 Strength Training for Heart Health

-Why It Matters and How to Start When it comes to improving heart health, most of us immediately think of cardio workouts like walking, jogging, or biking.
+Why It Matters and How to Start: When it comes to improving heart health, most of us immediately think of cardio workouts like walking, jogging, or biking.
 And while aerobic activity is crucial for cardiovascular wellness, strength training for heart health deserves a place in the spotlight too.
 Building muscle isn’t just about looking toned—it’s…

 Taking the Stairs